UK to end all COVID-19 travel rules ahead of Easter break

 The passenger locator forms require people to fill in travel details, their address in the U.K. and their vaccination status.

+The number of hospital patients with COVID-19 is also going up, though it is still well below the peak recorded in January.
+Scientists say many of the new infections in England were a more transmissible sub-variant of the omicron variant.

+Health Secretary Sajid Javid said the rise in infections was “to be expected” as people socialize more after all domestic coronavirus restrictions, including the legal requirement for anyone who tested positive to self isolate, came to an end Feb.
+24.

-“We will continue monitoring and tracking potential new variants, and keep a reserve of measures which can be rapidly deployed if needed to keep us safe,” Health Secretary Sajid Javid said.
+“We will continue monitoring and tracking potential new variants, and keep a reserve of measures which can be rapidly deployed if needed to keep us safe,” Javid said.

 (Copyright (c) 2022 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)